J. Reuben Clark: Racism and antisemitism

 During Clark's lifetime, Utah had de facto segregation policies, and males of African descent were excluded from the LDS priesthood.
 As a church leader, Clark resisted the social integration of whites and blacks and strongly opposed interracial marriage, explaining in a 1949 letter: "Since they are not entitled to the Priesthood, the Church discourages social intercourse with the negro race, because such intercourse leads to marriage, and the offspring possess negro blood and is therefore subject to the inhibition set out in our Scripture."

 Clark nevertheless expressed support for Brown v.
-Board of Education, stating that "the Latter-day Saints willingly accord to [blacks] in civil matters all the rights, privileges, liberties, and protection guaranteed them... in all their social, economic, and political activities."
+Board of Education, stating that "the Latter-day Saints willingly accord to [blacks] in civil matters all the rights, privileges, liberties, and protection guaranteed them ... in all their social, economic, and political activities."

 Quinn notes that "there was one ethnic group, however, for whom Reuben expressed lifelong dislike and distrust—the Jewish people."
-According to Quinn, Clark kept several copies of The Protocols of the Elders of Zion in his personal library and shared it and other anti-Semitic publications with colleagues and acquaintances.
-He expressed anti-Semitic attitudes in "code words publicly and in specifics privately" and used his church position to obstruct what he perceived as "Jewish influence."
+According to Quinn, Clark kept several copies of The Protocols of the Elders of Zion in his personal library and shared it and other antisemitic publications with colleagues and acquaintances.
+He expressed antisemitic attitudes in "code words publicly and in specifics privately" and used his church position to obstruct what he perceived as "Jewish influence."
 After Nazi Germany's annexation of Austria, Clark denied desperate pleas by Austrian Mormon converts from Judaism who sought the church's help in emigrating to safety.

-Clark's anti-Semitism seems to have derived at least in part from his ardent anti-Communism.
+Clark's antisemitism seems to have derived at least in part from his ardent anti-Communism.
 Quinn notes that "although not all American anti-Communists were anti-Semitic, the more intense tended to be.
 Reuben's own fusion of anti-Communism and anti-Semitism was representative of this tendency."